amir-sereen/superflux-bot/README.md

-# superflux-bot
+#Superflux-bot

 This is a simple README

-THE SOURCE DEVELOPER BY [@Mustafaflux](https://telegram.me/MUSTAFAFLUX) ON Telegram
+THE SOURCE DEVELOPER BY [@Mustafaflux](https://telegram.me/MUSTAFAFLUX) On Telegram

 The Channel on telegram [@MasterDev](https://telegram.me/masterdev)

-To install on C9 your next steps
+To install on C9 you should enter these commands one by one in Terminal

-#Step 1 : write this > in Terminal
+#Step 1 : write >
 `sudo apt-get update`

-#Step 2 : write this >
+#Step 2 : write >
 `sudo apt-get install libreadline-dev libconfig-dev libssl-dev lua5.2 liblua5.2-dev libevent-dev make unzip git redis-server g++ libjansson-dev libpython-dev expat libexpat1-dev`

 #Step 3 : write >